Skip to Content

 When the patent expired, other companies started producing and selling panels made using Slocum’s process.
 The manufacturers of these panels advertise them as ‘hard surface’ or ‘solid surface’ material.

-Waterproof – One huge benefit of Corian shower walls over ceramic tiles is that they are non-porous and, when installed properly, waterproof.
-Rather than seeping into the groutlines, water rolls off the surface of Corian shower walls.
+Waterproof – One huge benefit of Corian walls over ceramic tiles is that they are non-porous and when installed properly, waterproof.
+Rather than seeping into the grout lines, water rolls off the surface.

-No grout lines – That brings us to our second benefit; no grout lines.
+No grout lines – That brings us to our second benefit: no grout lines.
 Grout is the bane of every homeowner’s existence.
-It looks great when installed, but due to high porosity it quickly becomes a home for mold and mildew.
+It looks great when installed, but due to its high porosity, it quickly becomes a home for mold and mildew.

 As anyone who has spent an afternoon scrubbing grout can attest to, it is time-consuming and difficult to keep clean.
 Many homeowners turn to cleaning professionals to restore that ‘like new’ look, but this is an additional expense.

-Doesn’t need resealing – Corian shower panels don’t have grout, but they do have joints.
+Doesn’t need resealing – Corian panels don’t have grout, but they do have joints.
 These joints must be properly aligned and sealed to prevent water from penetrating to the drywall underneath.
-Unlike grouted tile, Corian never needs to be resealed.
+Unlike grouted tile, this material never needs to be resealed.

 10 year guarantee – Corian-branded hard surface shower panels have a 10-year guarantee.
 This does not cover errors in installation.
 Most generic solid surface material has a similar guarantee, but check the manufacturer’s specifications to be sure.